jurkovicova/cookielicious/README.md

 The page will reload when you make changes.\

+## Backend
+For backend see my other repositories [cookielicious-server](https://github.com/jurkovicova/cookielicious-server) or [cookielicious-server-python](https://github.com/jurkovicova/cookielicious-server-python)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first